-Sudden disasters like your headquarters burning down can be awful for your business.
-However, while these sudden disasters happen without warning, they also tend to end quickly—a building that catches fire does not usually remain on fire for days.
+While sudden disasters happen without warning, they also tend to end quickly.
 This allows you to act decisively on your recovery plan as soon as the sudden disruption is resolved.

 As you design your disaster recovery and business continuity strategy, it’s easy to focus on the technological impact of adverse events.
 There are servers to back up, equipment to protect, and networks to keep online when disasters strike.
 Replacing or repairing this technology is costly and time-consuming, and any loss in service will certainly impact your operations.

 However, the latest threats to business continuity are threats to your employees, not your technology.
 Today’s COVID-19 pandemic is not attacking your data center or your extended network—it’s attacking your employees as they commute to and collaborate at work.
 This demands you have a business continuity plan that empowers employees to collaborate and do their best work remotely for as long as it takes to resolve the situation.
-For example, Amazon has asked employees at its Seattle headquarters to work from home for the next several weeks, and other big tech firms have restricted travel for the indefinite future.
 The lesson here is not to panic, but to prioritize equipping employees with the tools and technology they need to have the best possible work experience in the middle of a tough situation.

 One thing about our unknown future is certain—your company is going to face challenges to your business continuity program.
 As you think about your approach, be sure to consider the new normal of business continuity management by planning for threats and disruptions that are global, ongoing, and people-centered.
 This can empower your employees to not only stay productive during a crisis, but also to work together better and make your organization stronger.